touficbatache/SecretHitlerFirebase/README.md

 ## Description

-Written using TypeScript, with enforced typing.
+Written using strongly typed TypeScript.

 ## How to install?